emrohub/emrohub/README.md

 - 👀 I’m interested in games and crocheting c:
 - 🌱 I’m currently learning python development!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: my goal for now with programming is to create as many fun programs I can make use of ass possible
+- ⚡ Fun fact: my goal for now with programming is to create as many fun programs I can make use of as possible

 <!---
 emrohub/emrohub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.